Gas fuelled engines

 Are you interested in getting LPG for your vehicle?
 There are a few things that you need to know to ensure the work is done legally and safely.

 Firstly, any installation or repair work in Queensland on gas fuelled engine must be undertaken by a company or person holding a gas work authorisation (motor fuel).
-A list of current holders (PDF, 28 kB) of these authorisations (those authorised to install LPG in vehicles) will be updated monthly.
+A list of current holders (PDF, 103 kB) of these authorisations (those authorised to install LPG in vehicles) will be updated regularly.

 Secondly, on completion of the installation, the installer must give you a vehicle/vessel inspection certificate (Approved Form PGR101/102).
 This certificate certifies that the installation compiles with the relevant legislation and meets all the safety requirements.
 It is very important that you get this certificate and retain it for your records.